wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 | 1.528           | 1e-9        | 9.5580                | n = 100000, EPSILON_0 = 7.0  |
 {: #histogram-client-dp title="Utility of Pure Client Randomization for histogram use case."}

+> XXX Where it specified how this table was generated?

 ### Prio3Histogram with Aggregator Randomization

 Aggregator Randomization requires Aggregators to add noise to their aggregate shares before outputting them.
-Under OAOC trust model, we can achieve good `EPSILON`-DP, or `(EPSILON, DELTA)`-DP, as long as at least one of the Aggregators is honest.
-The amount of noise needed by the Aggregator randomizer typically depends on the target DP parameters `EPSILON` and `DELTA`, and also the `SENSITIVITY` {{sensitivity}} of the aggregation function.
+Under the OAOC trust model, we can achieve good `EPSILON`-DP, or `(EPSILON, DELTA)`-DP, as long as at least one of the Aggregators is honest.
+The amount of noise needed by the Aggregator randomizer typically depends on the target DP parameters `EPSILON` and `DELTA`, and also the sensitivity {{sensitivity}} of the aggregation function.

+> XXX How would pure-DP be achieved?

-In this section, we describe how to achieve `(EPSILON, DELTA)`-DP for `Prio3Histogram` {{Section 7.4.4 of !VDAF}} by asking each Aggregator to independently add discrete Gaussian noise to its aggregate share.
+In this section, we describe how to achieve `(EPSILON, DELTA)`-DP for Prio3Histogram {{Section 7.4.4 of !VDAF}} by asking each Aggregator to independently add discrete Gaussian noise to its aggregate share.

-We use the discrete Gaussian mechanism described in {{discrete-gaussian}}, which has a mean of 0, and is initialized with a `SIGMA` parameter that stands for the standard deviation of the Gaussian distribution.
+We use the discrete Gaussian mechanism described in {{discrete-gaussian}}, which has a mean of 0, [XXX Is the mean relevant?
+Is there every a situation where we would pick a non-0 mean?] and is initialized with a `SIGMA` parameter that stands for the standard deviation of the Gaussian distribution.
 In order to achieve `(EPSILON, DELTA)`-DP in the OAOC trust model, all Aggregators need to independently add discrete Gaussian noise to all coordinates of their aggregate shares.

-Theorem 8 in {{BW18}} shows how to compute `SIGMA` parameter for continuous Gaussian, based on the given `(EPSILON, DELTA)`-DP parameters and L2-sensitivity, and Theorem 7 in {{CKS20}} shows a similar result for discrete Gaussian.
+Theorem 8 in {{BW18}} shows how to compute `SIGMA` parameter for continuous Gaussian, based on the given `(EPSILON, DELTA)`-DP parameters and L2-sensitivity {{sensitivity}}.
+Theorem 7 in {{CKS20}} shows a similar result for discrete Gaussian.
 For the current use case, the L2-sensitivity is `sqrt(2)`, because transforming an one-hot vector into another will affect two coordinates, e.g., transforming an one-hot vector `[1, 0]` to `[0, 1]` changes L2-sensitivity by `sqrt((1 - 0)^2 + (0 - 1)^2) = sqrt(2)`.
-Algorithm 1 in {{BW18}} elaborates on
+Algorithm 1 in
-how to compute `SIGMA`, and we will refer to the calculation in the open sourced code {{AGM}}.
+{{BW18}} elaborates on how to compute `SIGMA`, and we will refer to the calculation in the open sourced code {{AGM}}.

 > JC: We will need to provide an explanation of the parameter calculation in
 > the draft itself, instead of merely referring to the code.